php-censor/docker-php-censor/worker/README.md

-# PHPCensor's worker
+# PHPCensor worker

 ## Description

-PHPCensor's worker.
+PHPCensor worker.

 ## How to use

-Sample run command (all needed containers like beanstald, webpart and database are in a network):
+Sample run command (all needed containers like Beanstald, web-part and database are in a network):

 ```
 docker network create phpcensor
 docker run -d --net=phpcensor -e DB_HOST=db -e DB_USER=phpcensor -e DB_PASS=changeme -e DB_NAME=phpcensor -e BEANSTALK_HOST=beanstalk -e BEANSTALK_QUEUE_NAME=phpcensor ket4yii/php-censor:worker
 ```

-Remeber, this container is worker, you should run database, beanstalkd and [web](https://github.com/ket4yii/docker-php-censor/tree/master/worker) to build your projects.
+Remember, this container is worker, you should run database, Beanstalkd and [web](https://github.com/ket4yii/docker-php-censor/tree/master/worker) to build your projects.

 *Also you can install your own dependencies, like php-extensions or composer deps, at start time.
 See below text for further information.*